Content Design

 Welcome screen

 First, I tackled the welcome screen.
-I used this as an opportunity to establish a friendly, welcoming brand voice, and to include a small, delightful branding moment.
+I used this as an opportunity to establish a friendly, welcoming brand voice.
+I also included a playful branding moment by playing on the app's name.

 A welcome screen, which reads "Hi Joe!
 Let's set your Pace."
 Button reads "Get started".